The Angel on the High Street

 but now woven through with astonished laughter

-“That lass speaks as if she is an equal!” spluttered one of the Puritans into his cup
+“The lass speaks as if she were our equal!” spluttered one of the Puritans into his cup

 and he didn’t mean it as a compliment